 My professional background is primarily with technology-based business-to-business systems-solutions including e-Learning, Workforce Management and Document Management.
 I’ve held Senior-Level Sales and Sales Management roles in Fortune 500-level companies, like Kronos and Minolta, as well as in three successful Start-Ups.
 In more recent years, I’ve made myself available as a Consultant for Sales Organizations, Media and Political Campaigns.
-Presently, I’ve returned to the foundation of my college education, to serve as a Para-Educator in an Elementary School Special Education Structured Communication Program for Autism.
+Presently, I’ve returned to the foundation of my college education, first, teaching in a Special Education Program for K-5 children with Autism and now, as Registrar for a Middle School.

 The metamorphosis of my writing began with my English Composition 101 class at Indiana State University.
 That was my first real recognition of enjoying writing and that I possessed some writing talent.
 In my professional life, I mostly used my writing abilities for producing Sales related materials.
 An exception to this was a script I wrote for a skit that was presented in a night club during a top performers reward trip to Spain’s Costa Del Sol.
 The overwhelming reaction of that audience let me know that my creative-writing talent was much richer than I’d previously understood.
 My most rewarding experience with my writing, up to now, was the seven years I got to serve as a Pen Pal in Calvary Chapel Costa Mesa’s New Life Prison Fellowship Ministry.
 In recent years, I’ve continued to hone my writing skills through blogging.